 Of the genes in the constructed dataset, 44 high confidence AD-associated genes were labeled as known AD genes.
 These 44 genes were identified from large scale genome-wide association studies (GWAS) and/or collated from Human Phenotype Ontology (HPO) [ref], a database that contains phenotypic information of human genes (Table 1).

 The input data were normalized, standardized and merged as being described in Materials and Methods session, and then were split into training (75% of samples) and testing (25% of samples) datasets to train and evaluate the performance of ladder_net.
 After training, the prediction performance of ladder_net was tested on the testing dataset, and then AUC, accuracy and recall were calculated for performance evaluation.
-The results (0.9029, 0.8909 and 0.8942 for AUC, accuracy and recall, respectively) demonstrated reasonably good prediction performance of trained ladder_net (Figure 2A).
+The results (0.9029, 0.8909 and 0.8942 for AUC, accuracy and recall, respectively) demonstrated reasonably good prediction performance for the trained ladder_net (Figure 2A).
 The values of AUC and accuracy should be considered as approximate estimation, since only the positive labels (known AD genes) are true in the dataset.

 Using the trained ladder_net model, the probability of each gene being associated with AD was predicted.
 The distribution of predicted probabilities shows that the known AD genes are highly enriched in the high probabilities end (> 0.75), while the majority of unknown/unlabeled genes are at the low probability end, except for a small group of unknown genes, which present at high probability end (Figure 2B).
-This enabled the use of 0.75, instead of the conventional 0.5, as the threshold for AD gene classification to minimize false positives.
+This justified the use of 0.75, instead of the conventional 0.5, as the threshold for AD gene classification to minimize false positives.
 In total, 1,272 unknown genes passed the threshold and were considered as potential AD genes.
 Only a few known AD genes (5, or ~11% of all known AD genes) have prediction probabilities lower than 0.75, which could be due to misclassification or false positives in the annotated AD genes.

 Functional enrichment analysis of the 1,316 genes (1,272 predicted potential AD genes and 44 known AD genes) was performed using the Database for Annotation, Visualization and Integrated Discovery (DAVID) v6.8 [ref], and the result indicates that these candidate genes are enriched in the core biology pathways implicated in AD pathogenesis, such as Amyloid precursor protein processing, innate immune response, signaling pathways (Rap1, Ras, Notch, Wnt and PI3K-Akt), regulation of cell division, synapse and blood clotting (Figure 2C).
 Interestingly, immune and inflammation is the most enriched functional category, suggesting the central role of immune response in AD, which is consistent with the results of recently published large-scale GWAS and functional studies [ref].